-- If you are expected to be released shortly, you might be allowed to keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to change into a jail jumpsuit.
+- If you are expected to be released shortly, you might be allowed to keep wearing your own clothes, but if you are not expected to make bail quickly you will have to change into a jail jumpsuit.

 Have you ever been booked into jail?
 If so, please tell us what happened.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that will help other people that get arrested to get through the process?

 Click here to leave a comment